albertkun/firenotes/README.md

 4. Click "**Load Temporary Add-on...**"

-5. Navigate to the `firenotes` directory and select the `manifest.json` file
+5. Navigate to the `firepad` directory and select the `manifest.json` file

-6. The FireNotes icon should now appear in your Firefox toolbar! 🎉
+6. The FirePad icon should now appear in your Firefox toolbar! 🎉

 ### For Permanent Installation (Unsigned)